-This thread will be used for Japanese designed video game figures.
+This thread is dedicated to Japanese produced video game figures.
 In the past, Japanese figures were mostly used for manga and anime characters, but lately they have started making figures from video game franchises.
 This is more of an awareness announcement than a deal thread since figures can easily sell out long before they are available and the second hand market can be crazy expensive.
 Pre-ordering is usually the cheapest way to get a popular figure.

 Recently Released Figures: